 9. His Scandalous Kiss (Secrets at Thorncliff Manor)

-So they don’t know each other’s identities.
-But what they do know is that they are strongly attracted to each other.
-I didn’t particularly appreciate how our characters were separated because of other characters, and it was weird.
-But the ending did save this book enough.
-It will be the same for you if you pick up this Beauty And The Beast retelling novel.
+They don’t know each other’s identities, but they know they are strongly attracted to each other.
+I didn’t particularly appreciate how our characters were separated because of other characters, which was weird.
+But the ending saved this book enough.
+If you pick up this Beauty And The Beast retelling novel, it will be the same.

 Author: Sophie Barnes